UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 use the same principles to explore the relationships between the categorical and the numerical columns in our dataset.

-Here, we spread out the three categorical dataframe columns along the columns of the plot to be able to answer questions regarding how the different categories compare, e.g. how does different genres impact movie runtime?
+Here, we spread out the three categorical dataframe columns along with the columns of the plot to be able to answer questions regarding how the different categories compare, e.g. how do different genres impact movie runtime?

-The categories labeled “null” are the ones which are missing a value in that categorical column in the dataframe, but still has values in the numerical column that is plotted on the x-axis.
+The categories labelled “null” are the ones which are missing a value in that categorical column in the dataframe, but still has values in the numerical column that is plotted on the x-axis.

-We have also removed the “Title” item from the list of categorical columns, as well as dropped it from the dataframe, since we would have created a giant plot if all thousands titles were included.
+We have also removed the “Title” item from the list of categorical columns, as well as dropped it from the dataframe, since we would have created a giant plot if thousands of titles were included.

 So what is the answer to our question, how does genres impact movie runtime?
-It seems like Westerns, Musicals, and Dramas have the longest run times.
-For the other categories it seems like it is Dramatization and Historical Fiction as well as PG-13 an R rated movies that run the longest.
+It seems like Musicals, and Dramas have the longest run times.
+Whereas for Ratings, PG-13 and R-rated movies appear to run the longest.

 As we have discussed before, it is often easier to compare plots where the values are sorted.